By Patrick Sullivan

 Some say it looks like a viola that’s been left out in the sun or melted in an oven.

 Yet this unorthodox instrument has helped treat injuries and save careers.
 Don Ehrlich may be the most prominent example.
-In 1996, Ehrlich was a principal violist with the San Francisco Symphony.
+In 1996, Ehrlich was an assistant principal violist with the San Francisco Symphony.
 But he had been contemplating retirement over painful, chronic tendinitis in his elbow.
 An early version of the Pellegrina helped.
 “It allowed him to take a playing posture that was natural enough that it eased the problems that he had,” Rivinus recalls.
 “He not only maintained his status but got better.”

 Ehrlich’s embrace of the ergonomic viola helped open the floodgates.
 Rivinus’ instruments have now been purchased by symphony players around the world, from Houston and Philadelphia to the Netherlands and the United Kingdom.